Feature article

 AI summary

-A Northcote family home has been revealed as Fitzgibbon House, a significant architectural treasure designed by James Hackshaw of the celebrated Group Architects.
-Commissioned in 1967, the home is a classic example of New Zealand mid-century modernism.
+A Northcote home, Fitzgibbon House, has been revealed as an architectural treasure designed by James Hackshaw of the celebrated Group Architects.
+This classic mid-century modern home is a prime example of the firm's unique style, which championed designs responsive to the New Zealand landscape and family life.

 The home steps down the gentle slope at 26 Martin Crescent, Northcote.
 Photo: TRADE ME/RAY WHITE